-See "Icons on the Home page" on page 205.
+See "Icons on the Home page" on page 203.
+See "Icons on the Status page" on page 205.

 Refreshing the information that displays about hard disk configuration changes

 Use Refresh to update the drive information that is displayed in various views of the product.
 This feature is useful when hard disk configurations have changed but the changes do not immediately appear in Symantec System Recovery.
 For example, adding hard disk space or creating a partition.